-- A. An employee, other than a probationary employee, who is subject to a long term discipline may appeal the suspended, demoted, or discharged, may appeal from the written Notice of Discipline by filing a notice of appeal with the City Manager or designee within seven (7) calendar days after service on such employee of the written Notice of Discipline.
-Oral counseling and documented oral counseling are not subject to this appeal procedure as there is no right to appeal these actions; however, a written rebuttal may be filed by the employee. - B. The City Manager shall review the Notice of Discipline, Notice of Appeal, and Answer and shall then discuss the Notice of Discipline and appeal with the employee and/or his or her representative and the Department Head in an attempt to resolve the matter without the need for an appeal hearing. - C. In the event an agreement regarding disposition of the matter cannot be reached within ten (10) calendar days after filing of the answer to the charges, The parties shall request a list of seven arbiters from the American Arbitration Association or another mutually agreed upon organization or arbitrator.
+- A. An employee, other than a probationary employee, who is subject to a long term discipline may appeal the suspension, demotion, or discharge, by filing a notice of appeal with the City Manager or designee within seven (7) calendar days after service on such employee of the written Notice of Discipline.
+Oral counseling and documented oral counseling are not subject to this appeal procedure as there is no right to appeal these actions; however, a written rebuttal may be filed by the employee. - B. The City Manager shall review the Notice of Discipline, Notice of Appeal, and Answer and shall then discuss the Notice of Discipline and appeal with the employee and/or his or her representative and the Department Head in an attempt to resolve the matter without the need for an appeal hearing. - C. In the event an agreement regarding disposition of the matter cannot be reached within ten (10) calendar days after filing of the answer to the charges, the parties shall request a list of seven arbiters from the American Arbitration Association or another mutually agreed upon organization or arbitrator.
 Within five (5) working days following receipt of the list of arbiters, the parties shall meet to select the arbitrators.
-The parties shall alternately strike one name from the list of arbitrators, the right to strike the first name to be determined by coin toss until one (1) name remains, and that person shall be the arbitrator for the procedure set forth in Section 11.4.

-- D. Where practicable, the date for a hearing shall not be less than ten (10) calendar days, nor more than thirty (30) calendar days, from the date of the selection of the arbitrator.
+The parties shall alternately strike one name from the list of arbitrators, the right to strike the first name to be determined by coin toss until one (1) name remains, and that person shall be the arbitrator for the procedure set forth in Section 11.5. - D. Where practicable, the date for a hearing shall not be less than ten (10) calendar days, nor more than thirty (30) calendar days, from the date of the selection of the arbitrator.
 The parties may stipulate to a longer period of time in which to hear the appeal.

-11.4 Advisory Arbitrator Procedure
+11.5 Arbitrator Procedure